posva/pinia-colada/docs/guide/queries.md

 First, the ref `search` can't be shared among components (each new component instance will create a new ref).

 Second, in the case where this query in used in several components, there can be a de-synchronization between the `search` ref instantiated in each component and the one used in the query's key.
 Indeed, the query being registered globally, the `search` ref actually used in the query key will be the one instantiated by the first component calling the query, and will consequently be scoped to this component.
-Therefore, if the first component is unmounted while the other still lives, the `search` ref used by the query key will not be reactive anymore, breaking the usage.
+Therefore, if the first component is unmounted while the other still lives, the `search` ref used by the query key **will not be reactive anymore**, breaking the usage.

 For all these reasons, Pinia Colada provides an alternative way of defining a query, through the `defineQuery` composable: